polterguy/phosphorusfive/FAQ.md

 ./build.ps1
 ```

-The above will create a _"phosphorusfive-major-minor.zip"_ file for you, being
+The above will create a _"Source-Complete-With-Submodules.zip"_ file for you,
-a source code release of the entire system, including its documentation, and
+being a source code release of the entire system, including its documentation, and
 the build script itself.
+This process will create a Source Code _only_ release
+of your Phosphorus Five system.

+**Notice**, this process will take some time.
+Please let it finish.

 ### How do I deploy a release build into my production server?